DmitryLitvintsev/scripts/atlas/README.md

-Collecton of procedures to populate SRM spacemanager database
+Procedures to populate SRM spacemanager database
 =============================================================

 The procedure consists of three steps: